CoreyMcCown13/Kali-Scripts/README.md

-# Kali-Scripts
+# Shell Scripts
-Various Kali Linux scripts that I use.
+Various shell scripts that I developed for my own use.